poiyomi/PoiyomiDocs/docs/outlines/main.md

 ---
 import PoiVideo from '@site/src/components/PoiVideo'

-The Outline feature creates outlines using a simplified pass with the mesh offset by a small amount.
+The Outlines feature creates outlines using a simplified pass with the mesh offset by a small amount.
 This is also known as an "Inverted Hull" outline.

 For smooth meshes, the inverted hull technique works well, but for hard-edged models, it can have noticable seams.
 To correct this, you can bake a version of the mesh with smoothed normals baked into the vertex color, using the Poi Vertex Color Baker.
 This will overwrite other vertex color data, and will create a unique version of the mesh.

-:::tip
-**To use outlines, choose an outline shader variant!**

-Outline variants are separated from the main shader because they add a pass that's not necessary for the main shader.
+:::info
+All Outline features have been reintroduced to the main Shader variant as of version 9.0 and newer.
+There is no need to select a separate variant in order to use Outlines anymore.
 :::

 ## Mode

-- `Type`: **Dropdown**, Options: `Basic`/`Tint`/`Rim Light`/`Directional`/`Drop Shadow`
+- `Type`: **Dropdown**, Options: `Basic`/`Rim Light`/`Directional`/`Drop Shadow`
+    - Default: `Basic`

 Changes the mode of the outline.

 ### Basic

 Default mode.
 The width of the outline is constant around the model.

-### Tint

-Basic, but with the base color of the vertex applied as a tint to the outline color.

-#### Tint Mix

-- `Type`: **Float**, Range: `0.0 - 1.0`

-How much to mix the base color with the outline color.
-At 0, no tint is applied.
-At 1, the base color tint is fully applied.

-*Only available when mode is set to `Tint`.*

 ### Rim Light